 The table of contents is being amended because Chapters 33.219 and 33.288 are being deleted from the zoning code.
-See the commentary for items # 69 and # 73 on pages 96 and 118 for an explanation.
+See the commentary for items # 70 and # 75 on pages 98 and 118 for an explanation.
 In addition, Chapter 33.830 is a new chapter that is being added to the zoning code.
-See Item # 61 on page 234.
+See Item # 61 on page 242.
+[Amendments are only being made within the Additional Use and Development Standards section and the Land Use Review section of the List of Chapters.
+There are no amendments to the other sections of the list.]